-The Company is in the process of updating its Internal Capital Adequacy and Risk Assessment ("ICARA") Process, which is aligned with the IFR & IFD framework and the Cyprus Law 165(I)/2021 on the Prudential Supervision of Investment Firms.
+The Company is in the process of updating its Internal Capital Adequacy and Risk Assessment ("ICARA") Process, which is aligned with the IFR & IFD framework and Law 165(I)/2021 on the Prudential Supervision of Investment Firms.
 The ICARA forms the basis for the assessment of the need for any supplementary amount of capital and liquidity the Company may need to hold against risks that potentially could harm the clients, the market and/or the Company itself.
 These risks are not covered by prudential capital and liquidity requirements in terms of the minimum capital and liquidity ratios set by the IFR in the context of the Pillar 1 obligations.

-The ICARA process is embedded in the core risk management approach of the Company and forms an internal tool which allows BCS to identify, assess, monitor, manage, and report the short and long term risks that it faces or that it may face and to determine the own funds and/or liquid resources necessary to ensure that its overall capital and liquidity needs are met at all times.
+The ICARA process is embedded in the core risk management approach of the Company and forms an internal tool which allows The Ultima Cyprus to identify, assess, monitor, manage, and report the short and long term risks that it faces or that it may face and to determine the own funds and/or liquid resources necessary to ensure that its overall capital and liquidity needs are met at all times.

-The ICARA falls under the scope of Pillar 2, which can be described as a set of relationships between the CySEC and the investment firm, with the objective to enhance the link between the investment firm's risk profile, its risk management and risk mitigation systems, and its capital.
+The ICARA falls under the scope of Pillar 2 of the European prudential rules to which the Company is subject, which can be described as a set of relationships between the CySEC and the investment firm, with the objective to enhance the link between the investment firm's risk profile, its risk management and risk mitigation systems, and its capital.